maderlock/jira-estimation/mental_model.md

 - **Linear Regression**: Best for simple datasets with clear linear relationships.
 Fastest to train and easiest to interpret.
 - **Random Forest**: Good for capturing non-linear relationships and handling outliers.
 More robust than linear regression.
 - **Neural Network**: Best for large datasets with complex patterns.
 Requires more data and tuning but can achieve higher accuracy.

+## Hyperparameter Tuning

+Machine learning models have configuration settings (hyperparameters) that affect their performance.
+The system includes automated hyperparameter tuning for Random Forest models to find optimal settings without manual trial and error.

+The tuning process:
+1. Systematically tests different parameter combinations
+2. Measures how each combination affects prediction accuracy
+3. Intelligently narrows the search toward better-performing configurations
+4. Identifies which parameters have the most impact on performance

+This automated approach saves time and improves model accuracy by finding parameter combinations that humans might overlook.
+The system handles this complexity behind the scenes, allowing users to benefit from optimized models without needing to understand the technical details of the tuning process.